DataDog/terraform-aws-ecs-datadog/modules/ecs_fargate/README.md

 This module exposes the same arguments available in the [aws_ecs_task_definition](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/ecs_task_definition) resource.
 However, because this module wraps that resource, it cannot support the exact same interface for configuration blocks defined by AWS.
 Instead, those blocks are represented as variables with nested attributes.

 As a result, configuration blocks must now be assigned using an equals sign.
 For example, `runtime_platform { ... }` becomes `runtime_platform = { ... }`.
 Additionally, blocks that support multiple instances (such as volumes) should now be provided as a list of objects.

+One other minor difference is related to the way the `task_role_arn` and the `execution_role_arn` are provided.
+Instead of directly providing the value like `task_role_arn = "xxxxxx"`, you must provide the value wrapped in an object like `task_role = { arn = "xxxxxx" }`.

 Refer to the examples below for more details.

 #### aws_ecs_task_definition